resilience4clj/resilience4clj-cache/README.md

 ## Exception Handling

+TBD: copy something from circuit breaker

 When a retry exhausts all the attempts it will throw the very last exception returned from the decorated, failing function call.

 ## Composing Further

+TBD: review/update plus refer back to using as an effect

 Resilience4clj is composed of [several modules][about] that easily compose together.
 For instance, if you are also using the